Donerkebap13/DonerComponents/README.md

 ```
 ### Tags
-Tags are a way of adding more information to your entities, so then you can filter them, send messages only to entities with specific tags etc.
+Tags are a way of adding more information to your GameObjects, so then you can filter them, send messages only to GameObjects with specific tags etc.
 There are two ways of adding tags to the system, so you can use them later.
 First one, declaring them directly in code:
 ```c++